-- To review attendance of their year group weekly. - To review Persistent Absence (below 90% Amber and Red lists) list weekly and take action as appropriate to improve attendance. - To meet regularly with the Student Services Manager to discuss action with regards to students whose attendance falls below 97%. - To ensure letters are sent home where there are attendance concerns. - To monitor closely the attendance of students whose attendance falls below 94% and meet with their parents. - To organise and oversee pastoral and academic support for students who have been on long term absence. - To attend any necessary legal meetings with regards to attendance.
+- To highlight the importance of attendance at all parent/guardian information presentations - To review attendance of their year group weekly. - To review Persistent Absence (below 90% Yellow and Red lists) list weekly and take action as appropriate to improve attendance. - To meet regularly with the Attendance Manager to discuss action with regards to students whose attendance falls below 96%. - To monitor closely the attendance of students whose attendance falls below 90% and meet with their parents. - To organise and oversee pastoral and academic support for students who have been on long term absence.